 Transforming treatment through technology

 As digital innovation transforms the healthcare industry, telepsychiatry is a prime example of leveraging technology to solve large-scale healthcare challenges.
 At its core, telepsychiatry is simply psychiatry practiced at a distance, with the clinician-patient interaction taking place through live two-way videoconferencing instead of in person.
-Research shows that telepsychiatry is as effective as in-person treatment, producing similar clinical outcomes for patients from a range of backgrounds, ages and diagnoses.
+Research shows that telepsychiatry is as effective as an in-person treatment, producing similar clinical outcomes for patients from a range of backgrounds, ages and diagnoses.

 By allowing clinicians to work from any location, telepsychiatry helps to address the shortage and uneven distribution of psychiatrists, particularly for underserved areas.
 For patients who are reluctant to visit a mental health specialist’s office because they fear being stigmatized, telepsychiatry can also help reduce that stigma by enabling patients to receive care from their primary care physician’s office or community health center.